awxkee/libblur/README.md

 # Fast blur algorithms library for Rust

 There are some very good and blazing fast algorithms that do blurring images.
+Also providing convenient api for doing convolution and some edge detection filters.\
 Best optimized for NEON and SSE, partially AVX, partially done WASM.

 You may receive gaussian blur in 100 FPS for 4K photo.